KoenVanduffel/CR-6_Strain_Gauge_Mounts/Dragon/Dragon high flow/Orbiter/README.md

 * reduce fan speed to improve layer bonding
 * no supports needed

-* make sure horizontal expansion is not enabled!!! otherwise the stotor will not print correctly.
+* make sure horizontal expansion is not enabled!!! otherwise the stotor will not slice correctly.

 # Mounting instructions